Local area

 Nothing urgent yet, but the family wants respite set up properly before it becomes something that cannot wait.

-The coordinator is looking at respite providers for the Mill Park participant and wants a careful conversation before committing.
+The coordinator is looking at respite providers for the participant in Mill Park and wants a careful conversation before committing.

 The participant is not after something new and shiny.
 They are after respite that feels like the care they already know.